-- Hit Flash: In the outro that ran through the 1970s and 1980s, this happens when the car Bugs is driving through the desert collides with the boulder the Coyote is holding during his flight.
+- Hit Flash: In the outro for The Bugs Bunny/Road Runner Hour, this happens when the car Bugs is driving through the desert collides with the boulder the Coyote is holding during his flight.

 - Hostile Show Takeover: One episode of The Bugs Bunny Show has Daffy do this.
 Another had Rocky and Mugsy take over.